Learn about Tasmanian devils:

 - Used to occur across Australia.
 About 500 years ago, they were out-competed by dingos.
 Now they are only found on the island of Tasmania.

 - Endangered.
 They are disappearing at an alarming rate due to devil facial tumor disease, a contagious and fatal cancer.

 - Solitary scavengers.
 When several scavengers come upon the same carcass as once, they scream and growl for eating rights.

-The ABQ BioPark Zoo is one of only two zoos in the Unites States to house Tasmanian devils.
+Three Tasmanian devils live at the ABQ BioPark Zoo.
+Albuquerque welcomed the animals on December 18, 2013.
+The BioPark is one of only two zoos in the Unites States to house Tasmanian devils.

 Our Actions Matter

 Devil facial tumor disease (DFTD) is a serious threat to the future of Tasmanian devils.
 Some wild populations have decreased by 80 percent since the disease was first observed in 1996.

 While scientists search for a cure, zoos and conservation facilities are raising Tasmanian devils in captivity.
 This healthy, cancer-free population is part of a breeding and reintroduction program to prevent extinction.

 What can you do?
 Donate to save the Tasmanian devils.